top of page

 • Light: Full to part sun

-• Soil: Dry, medium, acidic
+• Soil: Dry, sandy or rocky, acidic

 • Bloom: White to pink, April-June; red fall berries